 CAPTAIN CHS has believed in youth volunteerism since its inception.
 Our CAPteen Program is a youth-driven, youth development program aimed at involving local teens in community service, philanthropy, and helping those in need.
-High school sophomores, juniors and seniors are eligible to become CAPteens based on an application and interview process.
-They commit to 30 hours of volunteer service and participate in an extensive and ongoing training process to develop the skills needed to staff the Teen Talk and Homework Help phone lines, mentor students, and grow as leaders.
+High school freshmen, sophomores, juniors and seniors are eligible to become CAPteens based on an application and interview process.
+They commit to 30 hours of volunteer service, mentor students, and grow as leaders.
 CAPteens serves as an excellent opportunity for students to demonstrate a commitment to community service while building a resume for life.

 CAPteens has had over 1,500 high school members since the program began in 1987, promoting positive development, leadership, self-esteem, character building, and citizenship, and opportunities to design and implement, with adult guidance, their own fundraising activities and a broad base of community service opportunities, including:

 - Homework Help at Cheryl's Lodge Outreach Center in Halfmoon Heights Mobile Home Community